Nuclear Dimension and Rigidity Results for Virtually Abelian Groups: Preliminaries

 then we have defined the {\em full group $C^*$-algebra of $G$}, denoted $C^*(G)$.
 When $G$ is {\em amenable}, $C^*(G)$ is isomorphic to $C^*_{\lambda}(G)$.
 See \cite[Ch.
 VII]{Dav96} or \cite[13.9 (p.303)]{Dix77} for a more in-depth discussion of this construction.

 Except for degeneracy, all the notions of representations for $C^*$-algebras are analogous to those of unitary representations of groups.
 We use $\usf(\mc{H})$ to denote the group of unitary operators on a Hilbert space, $\mc{H}$.
 The set of equivalence classes of all irreducible unitary representations of $G$, denoted by $\wh{G}$, is called the {\em unitary dual} of $G$.
+We observe that when $G$ is discrete and abelian, the unitary dual is in bijection with the Pontryagin dual.

 Every irreducible representation of $C^*(G)$ is in a dimension preserving one-to-one correspondence with irreducible unitary representations of $G$ \cite[Ch.
 VII]{Dav96}.
 Thus, there is an intimate connection between the spectrum of $C^*(G)$ and the unitary dual of $G$.
-In fact, we topologize the unitary dual via this bijection, which is to say $\wh{C^*(G)}\approx \wh{G}$.
-In particular, $\wh{C^*(G)}_n\approx \wh{G}_n$ for each $n$.
-When $G$ is a discrete, abelian group, the unitary dual is homeomorphic to the Pontryagin dual and so we will not distinguish between these two spaces, writing $\wh{G}$ for both.
-In particular, $C^*(G)\cong C_{\lambda}^*(G)\cong C(\widehat{G})$.
+Except in the case when $G$ is abelian (and, thus, the unitary dual of $G$ may be viewed as its Pontryagin dual), $\wh{G}$ does not possess a native topology.
+Using the topology on $\wh{C^*(G)}$, we topologize $\wh{G}$ for any discrete group and observe that, in the case $G$ is abelian, $C^*(G)\cong C_{\lambda}^*(G)\cong C(\widehat{G})$.
+Hence, for any discrete group $G$, $\wh{C^*(G)}$ is homeomorphic to $\wh{G}$, which we denote $\wh{C^*(G)}\cong \wh{G}$.
+Finally, we note that $\te{Prim}_n(C^*(G))\cong \wh{G}_n$ for each $n$ where $\wh{G}_n$ is the space of $n$-dimensional irreducible unitary representations of $G$.